 Complementary therapies can run alongside conventional medicine; but should not be used in place of.
 You should always seek advice from your GP if you are concerned about your symptoms.

-Hello as you know by now, I am Tracey.
-I have been interested in complementary/holistic therapies since I was at school (many moons ago).
-However being born in the 1970's and brought up on the East coast of Scotland - at that time there was not much call for complimentary or holistic therapists, and I was advised "it was not an option for a career", instead advised to be a "florist" (which actually looking back may not have been such a bad choice!!).
-When I did leave school I went on to train as a nurse and not a florist!
-I became a registered nurse in 1994, and I worked in hospitals in both Perth and Dundee.
+I have been interested in complementary/holistic therapies since I was at school.
+However being born in the 1970's and brought up on the East coast of Scotland - at that time there was not much call for complimentary or holistic therapists, and I was advised "it was not an option for a career".
+When I left school I went on to train as a nurse.
+I became a registered nurse in 1994, working in hospitals in both Perth and Dundee.
 I met and married my husband in 1995, which led to my first son making his arrival in 1997, and my second in 2000.
-It was in 2000 I decided to change direction and started a qualification in Child development and Education, going on to work as part of a government initiative through "Sure start" and the local authority in Perth and Kinross - Working with the children of substance misusing parents, and the parents themselves. (it was a fantastic opportunity, and I feel very privileged to have had such a role) It was in this post I was very lucky to be given the opportunity to train as a baby massage teacher, teaching parents how to massage their baby safely, and how to promote confidence in the parents to be able do this, how to pick up on their baby's early communication - building lasting bonds and a life long skill.
+It was in 2000 I decided to change direction and went on to gain a qualification in Child development and Education, going on to work as part of a government initiative through "Sure start" and the local authority in Perth and Kinross - Working with the children of substance misusing parents, and the parents themselves. (it was a fantastic opportunity, and I feel very privileged to have had such a role) It was in this post I was very lucky to be given the opportunity to train as a baby massage teacher, teaching parents how to massage their baby safely, and how to promote confidence in the parents to be able do this, how to pick up on their baby's early communication - building lasting bonds and a life long skill.
 Baby massage was delivered to both groups, and on a one to one basis.
 At this time I also trained in "feel good therapies" and worked closely with the health board and expectant very young mothers and new young mothers offering them "feel good therapies" as a way of relaxation, and an introduction into the services there to support them if and when required.

-At this point I knew I wanted to explore complimentary therapies further, and so went on to become a fully qualified reflexologist and since then have added to my "toolkit" as I have gone along with various other therapies.
+At this point I knew I wanted to explore complimentary therapies further, and so went on to become a fully qualified reflexologist and since then have added to my "toolkit" with various other therapies.

 I currently work as a practice nurse 3 days a week and work as a therapist the remainder of the week.